AptExpert.com Around Houston

 If you are looking for an apartment in any area, please

 Call Kathy Curtis today to get your apartment list absolutely free!
 I will deliver a fully customized apartment search package that matches your apartment search wants and needs right to your inbox.
 I can fax it or help you by phone!
 Get the most detailed comprehensive information possible with up to date pricing and availability - all from one phone call today.

 Places to see and Things to do in Houston,Texas listed here!

-This Weekend Jan 30, 2016 is the Annual Yachty Gras Boat Parade in Kemah - don't miss it, beads, music, fun and dining can all be had from the boardwalk as well as many of the other restaurants overlooking the Bay in Seabrook and Kemah!
+The Annual Yachty Gras Boat Parade in Kemah - don't miss it, beads, music, fun and dining can all be had from the boardwalk as well as many of the other restaurants overlooking the Bay in Seabrook and Kemah!

 The Menil Collection, a small art museum.
 The permanent collection comes from the personal art collection of Dominique De Menil.
 She liked medieval art, folk art, and really modern stuff.
 There's usually a couple of temporary exhibits going on.
 Admission is free.

 The Rothko Chapel near the Menil is a non-denominational chapel with a dozen of Rothko's paintings.

 The Fine Arts museum has an OK permanent collection, with a few works from most periods.
 They do a lot of photography exhibits.
 There is usually a major touring exhibit showing.
 They also have a film series.
 There's a sculpture garden across the street, and the Modern Art museum is nearby.

 The natural science museum has a lot of stuff.
 There are permanent collections of minerals, natural history exhibits, a planetarium with laser shows and an Imax theater, a butterfly habitat, a paleontology exhibit with dinosaurs,and a new chemistry hall.
 This place is very crowded, especially on weekends, and you should call for reservations for the Imax, planetarium and butterfly exhibit.